 Scroll through to see all of the different cat Halloween costumes and Halloween cat makeup that we're loving right now.

 Feeling mischievous?
 The Cheshire Cat is the choice for you.
-This look requires just black and white face paint ($19), a pair of spooky contacts ($21), some ears, and a wig if you're feeling ambitious.
+This look requires just black and white face paint, a pair of spooky contacts, some ears, and a wig if you're feeling ambitious.
 (Party Delights has a full video tutorial for Cheshire Cat makeup.)

 If you have the delicate painting skills to execute them, break out the tiger stripes.

-Here's another one that takes few products to execute.
-Just tease your hair as big as you can, whip out your black eyeliner and some lashes ($4), and let your inner lioness roar this Halloween.
-(Or see Zoe Mountford's exact lioness makeup tutorial.)
+Here's another one that takes a few products to execute.
+Just tease your hair as big as you can, whip out your black eyeliner and flared falsies (we like Huda's Classic False Lashes in Samantha, $20, for a cat eye look), and let your inner lioness roar this Halloween.
+To recreate, check out makeup guru, Desi Perkins similar lioness makeup look.

 Feeling fierce?
 The cheetah is the feline for you.
 (It's one of the only big cats that purrs instead of roars.)

 Re-create that filtered glow with this clever makeup job.
 MAC's Glitter in Gold ($22) and about 800 layers of liquid liner are key to this look.
-(And NikkieTutorials has a full Snapchat lion makeup tutorial video.)
+(And NikkieTutorials has a full Snapchat lion makeup tutorial.)